United States Refugee Admissions Program: Failure to coordinate/monitor refugees

 Because critical information is not always considered when a placement decision is made, it is not surprising that many refugees leave the locations of original placement to look for better opportunities elsewhere.
 In many instances, refugees will seek out communities of fellow country-of-origin nationals.
 Current legislation recognizes this secondary migration as a "natural and expected phenomenon."
 However, there are no tools or tracking system in place to manage this phenomenon.
 USRAP takes no measures in anticipating foreseeable trends in secondary migration by refugees.
 When refugees move, they get lost in the system and their federal assistance money does not follow them.
 Consequently, these secondary migration refugees lose out on a part of their eight months of cash and medical treatment.

-Recommendations

-"Refugees seeking resettlement to the U.S. experience major barriers that cause delays, confusion, and, ultimately, a failure to fairly adjudicate their claims for protection."

-"Improving the capacity, efficiency, and transparency of USRAP this year will ensure the program can continue to be a life-saving protection tool for refugees, advance U.S. strategic interests overseas more fully, and strengthen the resiliency of local communities across the country."

-Some recommendations for USRAP include (1) expanding its adjudication capacity, (2) enabling efficient interview and vetting processes, and (3) ensuring due process and transparency.

-"Expand Adjudication Capacity by onboarding additional refugee officers; scheduling regular circuit rides in advance of Fiscal Year 2023 (FY23); eliminating backlogs; addressing family reunification; and expanding private sponsorship, domestic capacity, and access for climate-displaced people.

-Enable Efficient Interview and Vetting Processes by expanding the use of video technology; reversing harmful and ineffective vetting practices; and establishing oversight mechanisms and high-level coordination of all aspects of USRAP.

-Ensure Due Process and Transparency by publishing reviews, reports, and policies relevant to refugee processing and allowing access to counsel for key aspects of refugee processing."